Join the Editorial Board

 Ukrainian Research Institute of Social and Forensic Psychiatry and Drug Abuse, Ukraine

-Olena Zhabenko has been a Research Fellow at the University of Michigan, USA (Fogarty International Substance Abuse Research Training Program) from 2010-2011.
-Olena graduated from the Luhansk State Medical University in 2005, and completed her residency at Luhansk Clinical Psychoneurological Hospital in 2007.
+Dr. Zhabenko was a Research Fellow at the University of Michigan (Fogarty International Substance Abuse Research Training Program) from 2010-2011.
+She graduated from the Luhansk State Medical University in 2005 and completed her residency at Luhansk Clinical Psychoneurological Hospital in 2007.

 National HealthCare Group, Singapore

-Melvyn Zhang's research focus is on the evaluation of smartphone apps for behavioral intervention, evaluation of Web-based portal for behavioral intervention, peer review of smartphone apps, and application of smartphone apps for education in Mental Health.
+Dr. Zhang's research focuses on the evaluation of smartphone apps for behavioural intervention, the evaluation of Web-based portals for behavioural intervention, peer review of smartphone apps, and the application of smartphone apps for education in mental health.

-Melvyn Zhang Weibin is a ST-4 with the National HealthGroup (Singapore) Psychiatry Residency program.
-He has a keen interest in information technology and coupled with his passion in Mental Health, he has been a strong advocate of using technology to enhance mental health’s education, research and treatment.
-He has developed several online portals and smartphone apps to help local students master psychiatry within their 6 weeks internship.
-He has also developed several other smartphone apps to help provide core mental health information and toolkits to primary mental health providers as well as allied mental health agencies in Singapore.
-In terms of research, he has made use of smartphone technologies to disseminate information and collate data during crisis situation.
-Also in terms of treatment, he has co-developed several online CBT and Bibilotherapy modules for patients.
+Dr. Zhang is an ST-4 with the National HealthGroup (Singapore) Psychiatry Residency program.
+He has a keen interest in information technology and, coupled with his passion for mental health, he has been a strong advocate for using technology to enhance mental health education, research, and treatment.
+He has developed several online portals and smartphone apps to help local students master psychiatry within their 6-week internships.
+He has also developed several other smartphone apps to help provide core mental health information and toolkits to primary mental health care providers as well as allied mental health agencies in Singapore.
+In terms of research, he has made use of smartphone technologies to disseminate information and collate data during crisis situations.
+In terms of treatment, he has co-developed several online CBT and bibliotherapy modules for patients.